Prince of Persia: Warrior Within: Reception

 According to Ubisoft, Prince of Persia: Warrior Within sold 1.9 million units worldwide in its debut month, 1.8 Million in the first two weeks.
 The game's PlayStation 2 version received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.

 Critical reviews of Warrior Within ranged from positive to mixed.
 The GameCube, PC, PlayStation 2 and Xbox versions received "favorable" reviews, while the iOS and PSP versions received "mixed or average reviews" according to the review aggregation website Metacritic.
 Elsewhere, the mobile phone version received "universal acclaim" according to GameRankings.
 Reviewers praised the inclusion and familiar platforming elements of the previous game with mixed feelings of the new combat elements.
 Warrior Within also contained more content than The Sands of Time, taking anywhere from 15–20 hours to complete.

 Jordan Mechner, who was the creator of the original Prince of Persia and worked on The Sands of Time but not Warrior Within, commented in Wired that "I'm not a fan of the artistic direction, or the violence that earned it an M rating.
 The story, character, dialog, voice acting, and visual style were not to my taste."
 Director Guyot said that by following the suggestion of making the sequel "tonally a little darker", eventually "we overdid, probably, a little bit", which led to many fans of The Sands of Time being disappointed at Warrior Within.

-Eurogamer complained that the game lost much of its charm by making the game's visuals grimier, the story less involving and mature compared to Sands of Time, and the addition of blood and scantily-clad female characters was in poor taste.
+Eurogamer complained that the game lost much of its charm by making the game's visuals grimier, the story less involving and mature compared to The Sands of Time, and the addition of blood and scantily-clad female characters was in poor taste.
 Penny Arcade parodied the Prince in comic form, claiming the once witty, likeable Prince character, turned into a more aggressive Gothic character, making him a "cookie cutter brooding tough guy with zero personality".
 GameSpot, who in their year-end awards griped on the tonal shift saying that "the series had to lose a measure of its soul for us to enjoy more of that fantastic gameplay", also criticized the game for having uneven difficulty progression and numerous glitches and bugs.